Why This Study Matters

 Key Findings

-• Mindfulness-based cognitive therapy and psychoeducation showed favorable effects.
+Mindfulness-based cognitive therapy and psychoeducation also showed beneficial effects, though the evidence base was smaller.

 My Take